AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 2. Validating documents

-2. Thanks to natural language processing (NLP), AI chatbots extract necessary information from the documents such as the name of the consumer, their compensation, the name of the employer they work for, and so forth.
+2. Thanks to natural language processing (NLP), AI chatbots extract necessary information from documents such as the name of the consumer, their compensation, the name of the employer they work for, and so forth.

 4. Mortgage bots inform the client that their application procedure is over if the submitted documents satisfy all the requirements.